The black residue on cast iron skillets is not harmful, but it can compromise the taste of your food.

 By seasoning the skillet, you are basically heating oil so it bonds to the surface via polymerization.
 That is what protects the surface and prevents food from sticking to it.

 So, if you keep cooking with a sticky skillet, it will accumulate black residue with time.
-That is the charred remainder of every food you cooked in it.
+That is the charred remains of every food you cooked in it.

 How to Remove Black Residue from a Cast Iron Skillet